tbates/tbates.github.io/_posts/1995-02-14-detailed-Confidence.markdown

 ```

-## More about ?confint.MxModel
+## More about ?umxConfint.MxModel

 ### parm
 the `parm` parameter defaults to "existing": Show existing confidence intervals (and create all if none exist).
-The alternative is to give a vector of names, like
+The alternative is to give a vector of names.

 ### level = 0.95
 The default confidence interval is 95%.
 You can ask for others, for instance .99